Neved4/gendate/README.md

 </div>

-## Output
+### Output

-Each program produces output similar to:
+Each implementation produces output equivalent to:
 ```console
 $ ./gendate
 1970-01-01